EPLKG: Efficient Prompt Learning with Knowledge Graph: Results

 \subsection{Experimental Settings}

-For few-shot classification, we use only ViT-b/16 as backbone network.
-We train our model on 11 datasets with \{1,2,4,8,16\}-shots environments.
-For domain generalization setting, we use both ViT-b/16 and ViT-b/32 as backbone networks.
-Both models are trained on ImageNet with 16-shots and evaluated on ImageNet variants.
-Also, for the base-to-new setting, following the setting of the previous work \cite{zhou2022conditional}, we train models (CoOp, CoCoOp, RPLKG) on the base classes with a 16-shot and test on all classes.
-We search our hyper-parameter alpha in \{0.1,0.3,0.5,0.7,1.0\}, weight decay in \{3e-3, 1e-2, 5e-2, 0.1\}, temperature for Gumbel softmax in \{0.001, 0.01, 0.1\}, and dropout in \{0.1,0.3,0.5,0.7\}.
-For Zeroshot-CLIP we implement it with prompt template 'A photo of [CLASS]'.
+For few-shot classification, following prior work \cite{menon2022visual, roth2023waffling, lee2025enhancing}, we use ViT-B/16 and evaluate 11 datasets with 1, 2, 4, 8, and 16 shots per class.
+For domain generalization, we train ViT-B/16 and ViT-B/32 on ImageNet with 16 shots per class and evaluate on multiple ImageNet variants.
+For base-to-new generalization, following \cite{zhou2022conditional, zhou2022learning}, we train CoOp, CoCoOp, KgCoOp, and \framework\ on base classes with 16 shots and test on all classes.
+We search over $\alpha \in \{0.1, 0.3, 0.5, 0.7, 1.0\}$, weight decay $\in \{3\text{e-3}, 1\text{e-2}, 5\text{e-2}, 0.1\}$, Gumbel-Softmax temperature $\in \{0.001, 0.01, 0.1\}$, and dropout $\in \{0.1, 0.3, 0.5, 0.7\}$, and use the prompt template “A photo of [CLASS]” for zero-shot CLIP.